Royal Tulip Al Rasheed Hotel: History

-After the invasion, the hotel was converted into a base for the Coalition and the American military.
-On 26 October 2003 28 68 mm and 85 mm Katyusha rockets were fired at and struck the hotel, killing Lieutenant Colonel Charles H. Buehring and injuring 17 others.
+After the invasion, the hotel was converted into a base for the Coalition forces and the American military.
+On 26 October 2003 28, 68 mm and 85 mm Katyusha rockets were fired at and struck the hotel, killing Lieutenant Colonel Charles H. Buehring and injuring 17 others.
 An additional 12 rockets failed to fire and remained in their tubes in the improvised launcher which was located less than 250 meters from the hotel.
 Deputy Defense Secretary Paul Wolfowitz was staying in the hotel the night of the attack but was unhurt while author and United States Department of Labor official Craig Davis was injured.

 Prior to the 2003 invasion, the hotel housed a shopping centre.
 The shops offered handmade items, souvenirs, carpets and jewellery shops.
 The hotel also housed an internet café in 2002.
 From 2005 through 2006 when a U.S. military Dining Facility (DFAC) was located in its lobby restaurant, the shops did a brisk business with American servicemembers.
 As of 2008, the shops and the internet café had returned, as well as a café.
 The hotel was used as a safe and neutral meeting place between the Iraqi Government, visiting dignitaries and Coalition Forces during 2007 – 2008.
 The hotel hosts meetings for economic development.
 Its position astride the International Zone ("Green Zone") boundary allows relative ease of attendance by Iraqis residing outside the International Zone.

 The hotel was renovated by the United States Army Corps of Engineers with the help of local manpower and renovations were completed in 2008.

 It was bombed on 19 August 2009.

 The hotel underwent a subsequent $65m renovation between 2010 and 2011 in preparation for an intended Arab leader's summit.

 It joined the Rixos chain in 2012 and was renamed the Rixos Al Rasheed Baghdad Hotel.
 It transferred to the Golden Tulip Hotels chain in 2014, and was renamed the Royal Tulip Al Rasheed Hotel.